pjtunstall/holocron/README.md

 Note that if you compile in debug mode with `cargo run`, you'll need to prefix any arguments with `--`, thus: `./holocron -- -g bob`.

+To run the tests, run `cargo test`.
+Note that the integration test in `options.rs` assumes that keys for `bob` don't already exist in the `keys` folder in the current directory.
+If you want to run the test, either delete Bob's keys or move them elsewhere till after the test.

 ## In detail

 Cryptographic algorithms can be classified as either symmetric or asymmetric.